Mairi Chisholm: World War I

 Chisholm and Knocker soon came to the conclusion that they could save more lives by treating the wounded directly on the front lines.
 In November, they decided to leave the corps and set up their own dressing station five miles east in a town named Pervijze, north of Ypres, just one hundred yards from the trenches.
 Here, in a vacant cellar which they named "Poste de Secours Anglais" ("British First Aid Post"), the two would spend the next three and a half years tending to the wounded.
 No longer affiliated with the Belgian Red Cross, they began acting completely as free agents and had to support their work by raising their own funds.
 Through sheer perseverance Knocker was able to arrange for the two of them to be officially seconded to the Belgian garrison stationed there.
 In January 1915, they were both decorated by King Albert I of Belgium with the Order of Léopold II, Knights Cross (with palm) for their courageous work on the front lines.

 They were also awarded the British Military Medal and both made Officers of the Most Venerable Order of St. John of Jerusalem.
 Chisholm was also decorated with the Queen Elisabeth Medal of Belgium and the British campaign medals, including the 1914 Star.

 In 1916, Chisholm became engaged to a Royal Naval Air pilot named Jack Petrie, who died a year later during flying practice.
 In 1918, both women were badly affected by a massive bombing raid and gas attacks on their makeshift field hospital.
 Chisholm recovered enough to return to the front, before being forced to abandon her post just months before the end of the war.
 She returned to Britain, where both she and Knocker saw out the rest of the war as members of the newly formed Women's Royal Air Force.
-Chisholm became engaged for the second time in August 1918 to Royal Air Force Second Lieutenant William Thomas James Hall whom she had met while training in the WRAF, but the engagement was subsequently called off.

 Post-war years

 Following the end of the war, the two nurses continued to be feted by the public and the press.
-Eventually they went their separate ways when Chisholm learned the truth about Knocker's divorce from her first husband.
+Eventually they went their separate ways when Chisholm learned the truth about Knocker's divorce from her first husband; since Edwardian English society frowned upon divorce, Knocker had previously maintained the fiction that she was a widow.
 The two barely spoke again.
 The war had taken its toll on Chisholm's health.
 She had been poisoned, contracted septicaemia, and had a weak heart.

 She did, however, continue to live her life at a fast pace.
 After her brief stint in the WRAF, she took up motor racing.
 On one occasion, she was scheduled to take part in a race at Brooklands but had to withdraw because of a fainting episode the evening before.